BDDS Quality Assurance

 Quality On-Site Provider Review

-To evaluate services, BQIS has created the Quality On-Site Provider Review, or QOPR.
+To evaluate services, BDDS has created the Quality On-Site Provider Review, or QOPR.
 This process includes an on-site review and evaluation of the quality of services being delivered to individuals receiving waivers.
-While BQIS will continue to review compliance with Medicaid rules (e.g., qualified provider, employee background checks and training), the state will also talk directly to individuals to make sure they are receiving person-centered quality services.
+While BDDS will continue to review compliance with Medicaid rules (e.g., qualified provider, employee background checks and training), the state will also talk directly to individuals to make sure they are receiving person-centered quality services.

 - QOPR overview video